 Download information about joining the U.S. TAG as a:

-SCDP/U.S. TAG Meetings The SCDP (national dental standards) and U.S. TAG to ISO/TC 106 (U.S. position on international dental standards) will be holding their next meetings March 13-15 in Portland, OR just before the AAODCR meeting.
-Additional meeting details will be posted as they become available.
+The SCDP (ADA Standards Committee on Dental Products - national dental product standards), SCDI (ADA Standards Committee on Dental Informatics - national dental informatics standards) and U.S. Technical Advisory Group (TAG) to ISO Technical Committee 106 on Dentistry (U.S. position on international dental standards) will be holding their next meetings March 13-15 in Portland, OR just before the AADOCR meeting.
+In-person and virtual meeting attendance is possible - registration is required for all.

 ISO/TC 106 Meeting